What is an overpayment?

 There are three kinds of overpayments:

 - “Inadvertent Household Error”

-- “Intentional Error” [also a household error]
+- “Intentional Error”

-How does DHHS collect the overpayment?
+How do they collect the overpayment?

 In most cases, DHHS will take $10 or 10% of your monthly benefit – whichever is more.
 For example, if you get $100 a month or less, your monthly payment is $10.
 If you get $200 per month, your monthly payment is $20.
 So, your monthly benefit would be reduced to $180 while the debt is being repaid.

 The amount DHHS takes will go toward what you owe them.
 You will keep getting this lower amount until the overpayment is repaid.

 If you are not getting Food Supplement benefits, DHHS will try to get you to agree to a repayment plan.
 If you do not agree, they can take your tax refund.
 In some situations they can also take part of the other benefits you get, like Social Security or Unemployment.

 What if I don’t think I was overpaid?